• Skip to primary navigation

 • Recipe

-Ingredients for chana dal on a grey surface
+Ingredients for chana dal recipe, labeled.

 Chana dal and arhar dal labeled and kept side by side on a white plate.